ibmverse/verse-developer/_reference/reference.md

 ####Example Extension

-In this sample, a widget contains two actions, one action is contributed under 'more actions' button when viewing an existing email, one action is contributed as an alternative chat icon on the bizcard view.
-When the first action is clicked, the widget will be rendered on the new window which width and height are both 800px.
-When the second action is clicked, the widget will be rendered in a hidden iframe of Verse page.
+In this sample, a widget contains two actions, one action is contributed under 'more actions' button when viewing an existing email and the second action is contributed under 'more actions' button when composing a new email.
+When the actions are clicked, the widget will be rendered on the new window which width and height are both 800px.

 ```json
   {